jasont2022/twitter/README.md

 * [License](#license)

 ## About
 **MiniTwitter** is a simple mini-mock up version of Twitter!
 The web application is implemented in the Ruby programming language and Rails framework.
-Below has the following technologies and core features for this project.
+This full stack web application will have the core features from Twitter such as followship, user account management, and tweets.
+Below has the full technologies and features for this project listed in detail.

 ## Technologies
 This project is created with the following:
 * HTML
+* CSS
 * Ruby
 * Rails 6.0.3
 * [Bootstrap](https://getbootstrap.com/)